foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 **Required Equipment**: workstation to install the Zephyr microPlatform development environment, and IoT device to test installation.

-Follow the installation steps in the Zephyr microPlatform :ref:`zephyr-getting-started` guide.
+If you haven't already, follow the installation steps in the Zephyr microPlatform :ref:`zephyr-getting-started` guide.

 .. _dm-hawkbit-mqtt-device: